 They found that the more signature strengths were applied at the workplace, the higher the positive experiences at work were.
 People who expressed less than four of their top strengths had less positive work experiences.

-- First, you need to know what your top strengths are, we’ve already covered that (using a combination of the survey, answering the questions above and asking people around you for their insights is a great way to go about it).
+- First, you need to know what your top strengths are, as we’ve covered above (using a combination of the survey, answering the questions above and asking people around you for their insights is a great way to go about it).

-- Next identify which strengths you’re using at work by asking yourself: which strengths am I regularly using at work?
+- Next ask yourself: which strengths am I regularly using at work?
 Which of these strengths do I have more potential to use in my work regularly?

 - After you identified the strengths get your pen and paper and brainstorm all the different ways in which you could use those strengths at work.
-Is there a way for you to adjust your tasks so that they could be a better fit to your strengths?
-Ask friends and colleagues for more ideas, first get creative and then decide on which of the ideas you’re gonna start with, take action and give it a try.
+Is there a way for you to adjust your tasks so that they could be a better fit with your strengths?
+First, get creative before deciding on which of the ideas you’re going to start with, then take action and give it a try.

 If there is a good match between personal strengths and job demands, people are more likely to be satisfied with their work and experience positive emotions.